Ethics of Research Involving Human Participants

 Potential conflicts of interest between researchers and participants include but may not be limited to:

 REB members may also have conflicts of interest with researchers or with the research project.
-Potential conflict of interest include but may not be limited to:
+Potential conflicts of interest include but may not be limited to:

 12.0 INCLUSION IN RESEARCH